-Further, business advice, support or their combination is also found to have a positive association with higher short-term and long-term turnover and employment growth through its association with staff development and training.
-Importantly, the significant long-term effect is only observed for estimated CAGR growth rates for both revenues (Table 7) and employment (Table 8), while no effect is detected for both YoY growth in Y5.
-This suggests that the effect of advice on performance through staff development and training is seemingly gradual and consistent, as opposed to having episodic growth effects.
+In contrast, business advice is found to have a positive association with higher short-term and long-term turnover and employment growth through its association with staff development and training.
+Importantly, the significant long-term effect is only observed for estimated CAGR growth rates for both revenues and employment (both p<0.05) while no effect is detected for both YoY growth in Y5.
+This suggests that the effect of advice on performance through staff development and training is more gradually consistent, as opposed, to episodic growth.